 These VEGAN POWER bars keep well once frozen and are loaded with nutrients.
 They make a great snack between meals to keep your energy up.

 Punk rock cultures are rife with radical potential, aesthetic shock, and a diversity of visuals, sounds, ideas, spaces, and people.
 As is often the case with interesting cultural scenes, aesthetic movements, and political ideas, punk is also rife with contradiction.
 On such perplexing contradiction is the incredible diversity of people and places that punk occurs in.
 In my participation in various punk scenes in the U.S. and U.K., I usually inhabit a plethora of the putrid, damp, overcrowded basements, abandoned, dilapidated, and repurposed warehouses, the many hidden scabies-infested squats, and the piss-covered floors of pubs usually associated with punk’s underground.
 Yet, punk exists other types of spaces as well, and Dial House is one such example.
 I visited Dial House this summer because it is one of the most central, iconic sites of the anarcho-punk scene in England.
 For the benefit of anyone who may not know, a group of radical artists and writers has lived in this Victorian cottage in Essex on the edge of Epping Forest for over forty years, but Dial House is undoubtedly most widely known as the headquarters and home of the anarcho-punk group Crass, which existed from 1977 until 1984, and their record label which still does.
 They have also maintained what they call an ‘open house’ policy, inviting all travelers in need of shelter and food for a night to their home.
-They famously have no locks on their doors.
 This is the story of my first trip to Dial House and the wonderful reception I received there.

 I set out from London early in the morning after a breakfast of soggy toast, a banana, and some horridly stale instant coffee.
 By mid-morning, I had become thoroughly lost, and I thought to myself that I couldn’t be in the right place.
 I had spent all morning trying to find this place, beginning with a walk from my hostel bed to the nearest Underground station at Bayswater, two transfers, a central line train to its northernmost stop in Epping, and a bus to the King’s Head.
 I walked through the door of the plain white building under the wooden sign labeled “Library,” a happy accident, and found myself in a dimly lit room half full of chest high bookshelves.
 There was someone that I couldn’t see seated in an office around the rear corner and conversing with a portly middle-aged man standing in the office doorway.
 “Yessah?
 Can I help you?” he said as he noticed me walking in.